michaelklishin/langohr/README.md

 ## This is a Work In Progress

-Langohr is a work in progress and until 1.0 is released with documentation and tutorials, there is nothing to see here, really.
+While the API is largely stabilized at this point, Langohr is a work in progress.
+Documentation and tutorials site is still not published, not every idea we have is implemented.
+Keep that in mind.

 ## Artifacts